Forensic Psychology Concentration

 Field Education Requirements (10 credits)

 In their 3rd or 4th year, students must spend one year at a site related to forensic work.
 Pre-doctoral internship sites include outpatient treatment clinics, child, adolescent or adult treatment facilities, court clinics, forensic hospital units or hospital units with forensic beds, correctional facilities, legal advocacy agencies, forensic residential treatment facilities, among others.
 Students will gain experience in assessment, evaluation, testing and treatment methods that will prepare students to work with a diverse forensic populations.
 Through consultation with the concentration director, students may also choose to complete a second forensic placement though this is generally not recommended.

 Doctoral Project Requirements (10 credits)

-Students accepted into the Forensic Psychology concentration are required to complete a Doctoral Project germane to the specialty field of Forensic Psychology.
+Students accepted into the Forensic Psychology concentration are required to complete a Doctoral Project.
+The Doctoral Project need not be germane to the specialty field of Forensic Psychology.

 Forensic Psychology Concentration Faculty